 - Putting it all Together.
 Feature by feature the app is built until finally, the beta version of the app is ready to be shipped.

-As you’re probably figuring out, building custom software applications is a complex process that requires collaboration and input from multiple people.
-It’s not uncommon for a project to include half a dozen people (or more) on your side, and half dozen people (or more) on our side.
+As you are probably trying to figure out, developing custom software applications is an elaborate process that needs collaboration as well as input from many people.
+It’s entirely reasonable for a project to add in half a dozen individuals (or more) from your side as well as half dozen people (or more) from our team.

-To give you an example, most of our projects will include:
+To provide you with an example, the majority of our projects consist of:

 - an account manager who works on the business side of things